shelfio/libreoffice-lambda-layer/readme.md

 # LibreOffice for AWS Lambda as a layer

 > 85 MB LibreOffice to fit inside AWS Lambda Layer compressed with Brotli

+Based on the [serverless-libreoffice](https://github.com/vladgolubev/serverless-libreoffice) project.

 ## Getting Started